mina-kleid/apple-store-reviews/README.md

 - **Query Parameters:**
   - `page` (optional): Page number for pagination (default: 1)
   - `limit` (optional): Number of reviews per page (default: 10)
+  - `sinceHours`: How far to look back in the reviews in Hours (default: 48)
 - **Response:**
   - **Status Code:** 200 OK
   - **Response Body:**